Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Converting Imaging System Coordinates to DiffDRR Camera Coordinates

 \section{Converting Imaging System Coordinates to DiffDRR Camera Coordinates}

-\paragraph{Parsing intrinsic matrices.} Intrinsic matrices provided in the DeepFluoro and Ljubljana datasets are of the form
+\paragraph{Parsing intrinsic matrices.} Intrinsic matrices provided in the DeepFluoro and Ljubljana datasets can be decomposed as

-where $(f_x, f_y)$ are the focal lengths in the x- and y-directions and $(c_x, c_y)$ is the camera's principal point.
-The following intrinsic parameters are also provided: $(\Delta X, \Delta Y)$, the x- and y-direction pixel spacings in units of length, and $(H, W)$, the height and width of the detector plane.
-Then, the focal length of the camera is
+where $(f_x, f_y)$ are the focal lengths in the x- and y-directions (in units of pixels), $(x_0', y_0')$ is the camera's principal point (in units of pixels), $(H, W)$ is the height and width of the detector plane (in units of pixels), and $(\Delta X, \Delta Y)$ are the x- and y-direction pixel spacings (in units of length per pixel).
+From these known parameters, the focal length of the X-ray scanner (in units of length) can be expressed as